Grant Cornwell

 Grant Cornwell is an American educator, academic, and liberal education advocate.
-Since 2015, he has served as the 15th president of Rollins College in Winter Park, Florida, following his role as president of the College of Wooster in Ohio.
+He served as the 15th president of Rollins College in Winter Park, Florida, from 2015–2025, following his role as president of the College of Wooster in Ohio.
 Previously, he was vice president and professor of philosophy at St. Lawrence University in Canton, New York.

 Scholarship

 Cornwell's scholarship and teaching lie in the areas of human rights, globalization, and liberal education.
 He has authored numerous scholarly articles and his works have been cited in hundreds of publications.

 Cornwell is co-editor of two books: Global Multiculturalism: Comparative Perspectives on Ethnicity, Race, and Nation and Democratic Education in an Age of Difference: Redefining Citizenship in Higher Education.
 He is the author of Sugar Estates of St. Kitts: a Photo Essay of Plantation Heritage Sites.

 Advocacy

 Cornwell has been involved with a number of initiatives and leadership groups in higher education.
 He is a past board member of the National Association of Independent Colleges and Universities and the Association of American Colleges and Universities.
 Cornwell has also served on the Council on Foreign Relations’ Global Literacy Advisory Board and the American Council on Education’s Commission on International Initiatives.